HanRongYeo/ISAPRS/README.md

 ```
    api_key = "replace with your api key"
 ```
 4. Change the content in 'data' dictionary to fit your database.
+For example, the 'user' table in your database does not need 'sns_acc" then you can deleted it, or change the format which can fit into your table.
 ```
    data = {"id":hex(get_mac())}
    data["email"] = entryEmail.get()